osg-htc/collaboration-support/docs/index.md

 ## News

+11/21/2024

+    The Open Science Data Platorm (OSDF) origin that was deployed on the OSG Collab AP, ap23.uc.osg-htc.org, has moved to a separate infrastructure to accommodate upgrading to the Pelican data distribution platform and allow for users at other APs use the backend storage.
+For more details refer to this [section](misc/pelican.md).

 04/18/2023

-    A new Collab AP host, ap23.uc.osg-htg.org. is being deployed which will replace the existing one, login.collab.ci-connect.net.
-Users and projects will     be from login.collab.ci-connect.net will be moved to the new one.
-Users will be in general responsible for migrating their data and make any necessary     corrections to their workflows.
-Collaboration Support staff will be there to assist.
-A transition plan is currently being compiled and will be shared       here.
-Staff will reach out to individual users and project managers to arrange for a timeline that meets the collaboration's needs.
+    A new Collab AP host, ap23.uc.osg-htg.org. has been deployed which will replace the existing one, login.collab.ci-connect.net.
+Users and projects from login.collab.ci-connect.net have moved to the new one.
+Users are responsible for migrating their data and make any necessary corrections to their workflows.
+Collaboration Support staff will be available to assist.

 ## Collaboration Institutions and Compute Sites